imitatehappiness/QtHeadHunterBot/README.md

 ## Where to find the necessary parameters

 + hhtoken, hhuid, xsrf can be seen in the Web Console after clicking the "Update Date" button.
-Select our POST request and go to the Cookies tab.
+Select our POST request and go to the Cookies tab (hh.ru/applicant/resumes/touch).
 In the list you can find the necessary values.
 + resume id can be found in the address bar on the resume page

 >The data must be entered once and then saved to a file: Setting->Save